-The client, Eaton Corp., was scaling up a critical element of their ion implant tool (semiconductor equipment).
-The accelerator column had several dozen layers, each of which was required to be assembled and aligned within thousandths of an inch while maintaining ultra-high vacuum integrity.
+The client, Axcellis (formerly Eaton Semiconductor Equipment Division), was scaling up a critical dimension of their ion implant tool to create a next-generation product.
+The accelerator column assembly was one of several related projects.
+This assembly has several dozen layers of tooling, lenses, electrodes and insulators.
+Each of these must be assembled and aligned within a few thousandths of an inch, while maintaining ultra-high vacuum integrity.
 In order to accomplish this, Concurrent Design completely reassessed the assembly process.
 We determined that by assembling the instrument upside-down, we could satisfy the specification tolerances.
 The mechanical design process required that we establish “ground” using a fixture plate with multiple locating features to constrain select degrees of freedom.
 We addressed the tolerances associated with each degree of freedom and began building tooling to assemble each layer.
-The base fixture plate, parallel guide rods, centering cone tools and five axis alignment tool were all high precision mechanical tool designs.
-We engineered, designed, and built each element in this suite of tools.
-From the first assembly, we satisfied the tolerances and assured the ultra-high vacuum integrity.
+The base fixture plate, parallel guide rods, centering cone tools and five-axis alignment tool were all high precision mechanical tool designs.
+We engineered, designed and built each element in this suite of tools.
+From the first assembly, the tolerances were satisfied and the ultra-high vacuum integrity was ensured.

 Concurrent Design's office is located in Austin, Texas.
 We support clients in Austin and Central Texas along with regional, national and international clients.
 On a daily basis, we work with clients from Boston to San Jose and from Dallas to Houston.

 We provide CAD modeling services utilizing SolidWorks™ and Pro/ENGINEER™.
 (SolidWorks is a registered trademark of SolidWorks Corp., a Dassault Systèmes Company) (Pro/E, Pro/ENGINEER, Wildfire, Creo are registered trademarks of PTC, Parametric Technology Corp.).